What is Title IX?

 - Prohibits gender discrimination, sexual harassment, and sex violence.

 - Ensures a safe place to report, be heard, and receive support.

-- Take action the college has a responsibility to immediately take steps to resolve the situation, end the violence, and work to prevent reoccurrence.
+- The college has a responsibility to immediately take steps to resolve the situation, end the violence, and work to prevent reoccurrence.

-- Activities ensures fairness and equity in athletics, programs, clubs, and activities.
+- Ensures fairness and equity in athletics, programs, clubs, and activities.

 Who do I contact?

 Dennis Curran | Title IX Coordinator

 Suzanne Moreau | Title IX Deputy Coordinator

 425.640.1812 | 425.409.8774

 - what happens when you file or report a complaint, and